dragonfly/dragonfly/README.md

 [`dragonfly-script.py`](bin/dragonfly-script.py)
 or be imported in python code via the `maximise_function` function in the main library.
 To help get started, we have provided some demos in the `demos_synthetic` directory.
+If you have pip installed, you will need to clone the repository to access the demos.

 **Via command line**: